How to invest this election year

 Here’s what I do know: Uncertainty is a constant in the economy.
 Every decade has its own list of threats, and the news thrives off bombarding us with the crises du jour.
 We consistently go through cycles of expansion and contraction on a regular basis.
 Although we may know where we are in a market cycle, we cannot know how long a bull run or bear market will last.

 No one can predict the future.
-You can prepare for it.
+But you CAN be prepared.
 Because the market is cyclical, switching from extremes of greed and fear, it should come as no surprise that the market will have regular setbacks.

 4. Investment decisions should be led by principles, not emotions.